FireSmart

 In 2018 the District of Squamish Fire Rescue launched the “Community Chipper Days”.
 Residents in select neighbourhoods identified in our Community Wildfire Protection Plan as being at higher wildfire risk, are encouraged to FireSmart their property and dispose of their tree limbs & branches at the end of their drive or lane for curbside chipping and removal during specified times.

-Community Chipper Days - Chipper Days are done for 2024.
-Dates for 2025 will be posted at the top of the page.
+Community Chipper Days - 2025 dates will be posted soon.

 What’s Accepted/Encouraged: